bastidererste/mediatechnologycookbook/README.md

 A collection of code snippets, algorithms and other tidbits from ~20 years of coding and tech-support in and around the media technology industry.

-## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Contents

 * [ABBRobotToVentuz](https://github.com/bastidererste/mediatechnologycookbook/blob/master/ABBRobotToVentuz)